azncrusader/TalentManagementExecutable/README.md

 # Talent Manaagement Executable

 # This works only works on VS Code at the moment, don't try with cmd/Linux terminal
-# If you want a step by step guide please look at TalentManagementExecutable
+## If you want a step by step guide AND DATABASE SETUP please look at TalentManagementExecutable

 ## Setup before you execute!!
 Make sure to you set up your workspace (new folder/directory)